DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 1.2.0 =
+New filters and better code initialization for third-party customization

 = 1.1.2 =
 Fixing issue with multiple twitter popups.
 Ensuring WordPress 4.2 compatibility.